gvwilson/sdxpy-2023-02/childs-stephen/tester/README.md

 3. Think of another plausible way to interpret part 1 that *wouldn't* pass the tests you wrote for part 2.

+Answer: The tests I wrote are dependant on the responses being displayed in a particular way, so doing it in another way would be an easy way to make those tests fail.

+To prevent this, we could separate the testing from the output and test separately.
+The tester could return the results as JSON in a standardized format.

 ## Failing on Purpose

 Putting assertions into code to check that it is behaving correctly